Bug report #20581

 Correct crash when read from ogr file in thread (QgsProcessing for instance)

-#3 Updated by Juan Manuel Perez about 1 year ago
+#3 Updated by Juan Manuel Perez over 3 years ago

 - File alg_crash(ready for install from zip).zip added